 Given the effect of diabetes on the kidneys, patients with ESRD are in position to grab some great new benefits for 2021 and beyond.

 For starters, you should make note that we expect a slight increase in Original Medicare costs, for 2021.
 Though we still don’t know what they’ll be, we expect there to be some increase in the Part B premium, even with the caps that will limit the total rise in costs.
 You can expect the same thing with deductibles.

 As with a normal Medicare Open Enrollment Period, also called the Medicare Annual Election Period (AEP), you should review your current coverage to see if switching plans for 2021 makes sense.

-New plans are available each year, so Medicare beneficiaries have until December 7, 2020 to make a change to their plans for the 2021 plan year.
+New plans are available each year, so Medicare beneficiaries have until December 7 of each year to make a change to their plans for the following year.